Three-body bound states of two bosons and one impurity in one dimension: The phase diagram and emerged three-body bound states

 \section{The phase diagram and emerged three-body bound states}

-Although some of the limit cases $M/m \to \infty, {\vert}d{\vert}/{\vert}g{\vert}\to{0}\text{ or }\infty$ have been discussed by Kartavtsev \textsl{et al.} \cite{Kartavtsev2009} and Mehta \cite{Mehta2014} \textsl{et al.} under the one channel approximation and BOA, the general cases with arbitrary $M/m$ and $d/g$ are still lack of valid research.
-By rigidly solving the integral equation (\ref{eqSTM}), we get the wave function and present the full phase diagram of the number of bound states in the parameter space spanned by $\sqrt{M/m}$ and $|d|/|g|$, see Fig.\ref{fig2}.
-In the region of $M/m>1$, the number of bound states is conformable to the results in articles \cite{Mehta2014,Mehta2015}.
+Although the limit cases $M/m \to \infty, {\vert}d{\vert}/{\vert}g{\vert}\to{0}\text{ or }\infty$ have been discussed by Kartavtsev \textsl{et al.} \cite{Kartavtsev2009} and Mehta \textsl{et al.} \cite{Mehta2014} under the one channel approximation and BOA.
+There are many regions of $M/m$ and $d/g$ still remain unexplored.
+By exactly solving the integral equation (\ref{eqSTM}), we get the wave function and present the full phase diagram of the number of bound states in the parameter space spanned by $\sqrt{M/m}$ and $|d|/|g|$, see Fig. \ref{fig2}.
+In the region $M/m>1$, the number of bound states is in agreement with the results in articles \cite{Mehta2014,Mehta2015}.
 The phase diagram provides rich information near the integrable point $|d|/|g|=1, M/m=1$.
-It shows that in the equal mass case there is always only one bound state, but near the integrable point the phase diagram shows critical behaviour: when $d/g \to 1$, more three-body bound states will emerge while $M/m$ slightly changes, but when $d$ and $g$ are not adjacent, the number of three-body bound states is stable.
+It shows that in the equal mass case there is always only one bound state.
+Near the integrable point the phase diagram is sensitive to $M/m$: when $|d|/|g| = 1$, one more three-body bound state will emerge even $M/m$ is slightly changed.
+When $M/m=1$, the number of three-body bound states keeps constant with varying $|d|/|g|$.

-Moreover, in the HLL region of $M/m<1$, Fig.\ref{fig2} shows the emergence of two extra excited three-body bound states.
-To see it clearly, we present the binding energies of three-body bound states as function of $d$ with $M/m=0.01$ and $g=-1$ in Fig.\ref{fig3}(a).
-It is found that three three-body bound states exist when $d/g \to 1$, one with odd parity symmetry (the middle one) and two with even parity symmetry.
+Moreover, in the HLL region $M/m<1$, Fig. \ref{fig2} shows the emergence of extra excited three-body bound states near $g=d$.
+To see it clearly, we present the binding energies of three-body bound states as function of $d$ with $M/m=0.01$ and $g=-1$ in Fig. \ref{fig3}(a).
+It is found that $3$ three-body bound states exist when $d/g \to 1$, one with odd parity symmetry (the middle one) and two with even parity symmetry.